 Crabtree Trail is a 8.7 mile moderately trafficked out and back trail located near Pinecrest, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking and backpacking and is accessible from September until September.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from September until September.
 Dogs are also able to use this trail.

 Wonderful hike.
 I loved the rolling granite hills.
 Lots of sun exposure but there were trees all around; the lakes were great respites.
 What I liked most was that you could just keep going and connect through to other routes.
 The trail is fairly obvious but there weren't many markers.
 The most ambiguous area is between Camp and Bear Lakes where the sandy trail criss-crosses with a stream.
 It's hard to tell what is the stream bank and what is the trail (I'd say to follow your gut, the stream leads the way).

 I love this trail!
 One my all time favorites.
 Camp lake is breathtakingly beautifully!

 I've hiked out of the Crabtree Trailhead a few times, typically following the Crabtree trail east to Gem, Jewelry and Deer lakes and crossing down to a parallel trail to the south (trailhead at the Pine Valley horse camp) for the return trip, usually camping at Grouse Lake the last night before hiking out.
 I don't recommend the reverse journey, as there is a pretty long ascent from Grouse lake to the upper Lakes without many water sources.

 Mosquitoes can be pretty gnarly early in the summer, though they typically fall off pretty dramatically late in the season.

 Also, if taking the lower trail back out to Crabtree (heading west), the "official" trail back has you climb 500ft in less than a mile - there is a much easier (though slightly longer) way back if you keep heading towards the Pine Valley horse hamp.